Dave Philpotts

-David Ronald Philpotts (born 31 March 1954 in Bromborough, Cheshire - now Merseyside) is a retired professional football defender from England.
+David Ronald Philpotts (born 31 March 1954) is an English retired professional footballer who played as a defender.

 Philpotts began his career with Coventry City in 1972.
 He played only three games with the first team over two seasons.
 He went on loan to Southport FC during the 1973–1974 season.
 In 1974, he transferred to Tranmere Rovers where he became a fixture on the back line.
 In 1981, he moved to the Carolina Lightnin', which was playing its first season of existence, of the American Soccer League.
 He was back in England with Tranmere in 1983.
 He ended his career with two games during the 1984–1985 season.

 After retiring, he briefly managed the Wigan Athletic during part of the 1993 campaign.